rich-murphey/project-staged-rfcs/rfcs/0001-shepherded-rfcs.md

 * summaries of key decisions, indicating the pros and cons and possible options
     * think of the write-ups that were done as part of deciding the async-await syntax

+## Transitioning to the new system

+In order to transition to the new system, the existing T-Lang RFCs on the rfcs repo will need to be migrated to lang-team issues.
+To aid in this process, we will send a message to each RFC, giving instructions and guidance on how to do that.
+After a certain amount of time, we will close the RFCs as "postponed".

 # Drawbacks
 [drawbacks]: #drawbacks